How To Turn Fractions Into Ratios

 Q: How do I simplify a ratio?

 A: To simplify a ratio, divide all parts of the ratio by their greatest common factor (GCF).
 This will reduce the ratio to its simplest form, making it easier to understand and compare.
-For example, the ratio 12:18 can be simplified to 2:3 by dividing both parts by their GCF, which is 6.
+As an example, the ratio 12:18 can be simplified to 2:3 by dividing both parts by their GCF, which is 6.

 Q: Can ratios have more than two terms?